CodingNomads/articles/movie-tweets/movie-analysis.md

 ---

->**About the Author:** Cagdas Yetkin is a Data Scientist at _____ who knows a lot about soccer and enjoys traveling.
-Connect with him on Twitter and LinkedIn, or check out his personal website.
+>**About the Author:** Cagdas Yetkin is a Data Scientist at Nokia where he works on the next generation Supply Chain improvements for network devices and software.
+He develops soccer analytics and betting applicatons as a hobby, and enjoys traveling.
+Connect with him on <a href="https://www.linkedin.com/in/cagdasyetkin/" target="_blank">LinkedIn</a> and <a href="https://twitter.com/cagdasyetkin" target="_blank">Twitter</a>.

 _Reviewed by Martin Breuss_